Jonwodi/Django_Framework/readme.md

 line_length=88

 # Creating a Project in Django
 To create a project in Django, enter the command (django-admin startproject project_name .).
-You can name your anything you want e.g. (django-admin startproject RealEstateProject .).
+You can name your project anything you want e.g. (django-admin startproject RealEstateProject .).
 Also always remember to add a space at the end of the project_name then a dot after the space.